JonDoNym/peinjector/README.md

 -	Plain C, no external libraries required (peinjector).
 -	MITM integration is available in C, Python and Java.
 A sample Python MITM implementation is included.
 -	Foolproof, mobile-ready web interface.
 Anyone who can configure a home router can configure the injector server.
--	Easy to use integrated shellcode factory, including re-verse shells, meterpreter, ... or own shellcode.
-Everything is available in 32 and 64 bit with optional automated encryption to drop AV detection rates.
+-	Easy to use integrated shellcode factory, including reverse shells, meterpreter, ... or own shellcode.
+Everything is available in 32 and 64 bit with optional automated encryption.
 Custom shellcode can be injected directly or as a new thread.
 -	An awesome about page and much more, check it out.

 ## peinjector